zfleeman/ffmpeg4discord/README.md

 I've had a good time using this command with a Batch file on Windows.
 Refer to the [Sample Batch File](https://github.com/zfleeman/ffmpeg4discord#sample-batch-file) section for more information.

-### File name formatting

-You can edit the name of your video file if you need to trim it to a specific section.
-Here are a few examples.

-1) `000020.mp4`
-    - This trims and compresses the video from 00:00:20 to the end of the clip.
-2) `000020-000145.mp4`
-    - This trims and compresses the video from 00:00:20 to 00:01:45.
-3) `SomethingElse.mp4`
-    - Compresses the entire video if the first six characters of the file's name aren't numeric.

 ### Optional Arguments
 - `-o`, `--output`
   - Default: the current working directory